lucky-slevin/dokuwiki-vector-darkmode/README.md

 ## Please note

 This is a first version (a v0.1 if you will).
-Not all design elements are already implemented here.
+Not all design elements are already implemented here. **It's a work in progress**.
 If you have any questions or suggestions, feel free to open an [issue](https://github.com/lucky-slevin/dokuwiki-vector-darkmode/issues) here on github